extend-chrome/menus/README.md

 A powerful context menu API to take your Chrome extension to the next level.

-> This library is in beta until version 1.0.0.
+> This library is in alpha until further notice.
+Things may not work.
 The API may change between minor versions.

 ## Table of Contents